zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Well, Tamara says that she always roots for the underdog.
 By the way, “root” has a couple of different meanings in English as well.
 Once again, take a look at that Learning Guide for some more explanations.
 She’s rooting for the underdog.
 The “underdog” is the team that is not expected to win,  the team that you believe is the weakest.
 So when the United States plays soccer in t he World Cup, they’re probably the underdog, meaning no one really e xpects them to win the championship.
 She says, “Our team will be victorious!”
 “T o be victorious” means to be the victor, the winner.
 “Go team!” she says.
 Oft en if you are at a game and you want to cheer, that is, you want to express your supp ort for your team out loud, you use the verb “go,” like “Go Dodgers,” means I want the Dodgers to win.
 You are telling them to play well, if you will.

 Bruno then says, “Fine (okay), but I’m rooting for the o ther team.
 Let’s just watch the game, okay?”
 Tamara says, “Your team is going to get  pounded.”
 “To get pounded” is an informal expression meaning to get beate n badly; they’re going to lose by many, many points.
-Tamara is doing what a lot o f sports fans do, she’s saying something negative about the other team.
+Tamara is doing what a lot of sports fans do, she’s saying something negative about the other team.
 “Your team is going to get pounded,” they’re going to be defeated by a large score .
 Tamara says, “We will be the champions!”
 The “champions” are the winners, the victors.

 Bruno says, “Please, can I just watch this game in peace?”
 “To do (something) in peace” means to do it quietly, calmly, without other people making noise or talking or shouting.
 I was in the library – public libr ary this afternoon and there was a woman there sitting next to one of the computers,  and she starts talking very loudly on her cell phone.
 Did I mention that I r eally hate people who talk loudly on their cell phones in public?
 Well, I’m sure t hat the other people in the library wanted to read in peace, meaning without bein g disturbed by loud noises.
 Unhappily, that is almost impossible nowadays.
 But now I ’m sounding like an old man, aren’t I?